copyright © 2008, 2009, 2013 Scott Owen

 Always, always, always read the labels!
 Get to know your food, and don’t eat or drink foods labelled “diet”, “light”, “low carbs”, “low calorie”, “low fat” or “no fat” - it’s more often than not misleading marketting because if a food is low in one thing, they are either high in another, or they’ve added junk fillers like gums and starches.
 So don’t consume foods containing gums (e.g. locust bean gum, guar gum or xanthum gum) or starches (e.g. cornstarch, tapioca starch), these are just junk fillers which mess up your ability to burn calories.
 Oh, and don’t eat or drink anything containing high fructose corn syrup.

-Other than that, you may eat (almost) whatever you want provided you adhere to these three rules.
+Other than that, you may eat (almost) whatever you want provided you adhere to these four rules.

 Okay, well maybe just one more rule: